-There are occasions where it is valuable to limit the time that a FairCom DB Server transaction is allowed to span.
+There are occasions where it is valuable to limit the time that a FairCom Server transaction is allowed to span.
 Long held transactions can cause a number of application-related issues.
 For example, holding locks on a record, or preventing updates to be available to other users in a timely manner.

 TRAN_TIMEOUT sets a time limit on a transaction: when a transaction is started, once the time period passes, if the transaction is still active it is aborted regardless of what the user is doing (the user could be idle for example).